 Key Contributions

-- Bridges the literatures on far-right party success and public perceptions of disinformation in a unified European framework.
+• Connects research on far-right party success with research on public perceptions of disinformation in the European context.

 Methods